Triumph Sprint ST: Triumph Sprint GT

 In 2010, the Triumph Sprint GT (Grand Tourer) was launched with a change of emphasis.
 Compared to the class-leading ST (Sports Tourer), the GT was more focused on two-up touring, with a longer wheelbase, more weight and a better pillion provision.

 The engine was a revised version of the 1050 triple with more power (128 hp / 96 kW @ 9200 rpm) and torque (108 Nm / 80 ft-lb @ 6300 rpm) though the peak torque was produced at significantly higher revs than before.
-The power changes were as a result of use of an uprated ECU, the elimination of the 1050 ST's signature triple under seat exhaust in favour of a side-mounted 3-into-1 exhaust, and a revised throttle body intake.
-The highest gear was made seven percent taller than the ST to allowing for more relaxed highway cruising, giving an engine speed at a steady 110 km/h (68 MPH) of just over 4,000 rpm.
+The power changes were as a result of use of an uprated ECU, the elimination of the 1050 ST's signature triple under-seat exhaust in favour of a side-mounted 3-into-1 exhaust, and a revised throttle body intake.
+The highest gear was made 7% taller than the ST to allowing for more relaxed highway cruising, giving an engine speed at a steady 110 km/h (68 MPH) of just over 4,000 rpm.
 The GT chassis was nearly 6 inches longer than the ST, with an overall length of 2260mm (89.0 inches) compared to the ST with 2114mm (83.2 inches); and the GT's wheelbase is 1537mm (60.5 inches) compared to the ST's 1457mm (57.4 inches).

 The GT's front and rear suspension were Showa units.
 The front forks had stiffer springs to cope with the extra weight, while the rear suspension featured spring preload and rebound damping adjustability.
 These modifications added 7 kg to the weight of the bike, which now had a hefty kerb weight of 265 kg.
 The GT received new headlamps based on reflectors rather than the ST's projector units, and had the anti-lock brakes (ABS) that had been optional on the ST 1050.
 The longer chassis allowed pillion footpegs to be repositioned to be more accommodating for a passenger.
 Removing the ST's under-seat silencers to a conventional position allowed the reshaped pillion seat to be lower.
 Uprated hard panniers were a standard fitting, with a 55-litre top box available as a factory option.
 These panniers were more robust and much larger than the ST's: (31 litres each vs. 22 litres).

 The GT has changed little since its introduction in 2010, although a new SE Special Edition included as standard previously optional accessories such as a gel "Comfort Seat".
 After 2014 the GT was no longer available outside the UK, but as of 2017, the Triumph Sprint GT SE is still in production for the home Market.

 Reception

-Motor Cycle News called the pre-2005 Sprint a "superb British all rounder which pipped Honda’s VFR800 simply by using a straight bat when the VFR tried all kinds of trick but ultimately unnecessary technology".
-Of the 2005 model, MCN wrote, "the Triumph Sprint ST is the best sports-touring motorcycle of its generation by some margin.
+Motor Cycle News called the pre-2005 Sprint a "superb British all 'rounder which pipped Honda’s VFR800 simply by using a straight bat when the VFR tried all kinds of trick but ultimately unnecessary technology".
+Of the 2005 model, MCN wrote, "The Triumph Sprint ST is the best sports-touring motorcycle of its generation by some margin.
 It’s smooth, long-legged, comfortable and handsome, with effortless power to shrink distances with delightful ease."